clumps up in the coastal forest shade

 Main Threats

-Habitat loss from land clearance is the primary threat.
+Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
 Climate change affecting forest habitats.

 Population